zoobab/openwrtsdk/README.md

 # OpenWRT PPA: How to build the SDK docker image

-This `build.sh` creates a docker image with the OpenWRT SDK of your choice, that can be reused/cached with the `openwrtsdkbuild` repo.
+This `build.sh` creates a docker image with the OpenWRT SDK of your choice, that can be reused/cached with the `openwrtsdkbuild` repo (see https://github.com/zoobab/openwrtsdkbuild).

 ## Screenshot